-Table 6.3.1.1.2-1 Common Service Capability Parameters for Request Authentication and Authorization
+Table 6.3.1.1.2-1 Common M2M Service Capability Parameters for Request Authentication and Authorization

+Editor’s Note: The pre-conditions do not mention a M2M Service in the pre-conditions – not sure why it is in the arguments.
+I think the intent was to pass the service capability like the “sendMessage) – so the correlation should be to the same as getBroker.

 6.3.1.1.3 Service Interactions